Let me clarify ….

 German Beer Boot History

+One of the stranger beer glasses for different types of Beer is in the shape of a boot!
 Over a century ago, according to legend, a general promised his troops that he would drink beer from his boot if they won a battle.
 But after they did, good sense prevailed, and the general saved his boot leather (and avoided the unpleasant flavor of feet in his beer) by asking a local glassmaker to create a boot shaped beer glass.
 Soldiers have been celebrating victory with a beer boot ever since.

 Click the link to learn more about Beer Boots, and find Personalized Beer Boots HERE